lewishopkins/Alarm-O-Bot/README.md

-!admin validate - Assigns an access token which lasts 30 days, allowing access to commands such as !token !admin credentials - Prints details of the credentials to console !reload filename - Reloads the file so that commands may be edited while the bot is active !ping
+!admin validate - Assigns an access token which lasts 30 days, allowing access to commands such as !token !admin credentials - Prints details of the credentials to console !admin reload [race | class] - Gathers and saves the latest set of information from the API !reload filename - Reloads the file so that commands may be edited while the bot is active !ping
 ```